Adult smoking habits in the UK: 2023

 Nôl i'r tabl cynnwys

-3. Smoking prevalence in the UK by sex, age and region
+3. Smoking in the UK and constituent countries

 !

-Official smoking prevalence estimates for Wales, Scotland and Northern Ireland should be taken from devolved health or national surveys (see Section 6: E-cigarette use and vaping prevalence in Great Britain)
+Official smoking prevalence estimates for Wales, Scotland and Northern Ireland should be taken from devolved health or national surveys (see Section 8: Other UK data sources on smoking prevalence).

-Proportion who were current smokers, all persons aged 18 years and over, UK, 2011 to 2022
+Current smokers as a percentage of all persons aged 18 years and over, 2011 to 2023

 Embed code